CROSSROADS MALL

 Roanoke County (Roanoke City), Virginia

 The first interior mall in The Old Dominion was also the first major shopping complex developed by Salem, Virginia's Double T Corporation.
 This was a joint venture of Thomas "T.D."
 Steele and T.A.
 Carter, Junior.
-The double-level mall was situated on 36 acres, formerly the Watts Dairy Farm, which was located 3 miles north of center city Roanoke.
+Their double-decked mall was built on a 36-acre dairy farm, located 3 miles north of center city Roanoke, in an unincorporated section of Roanoke County.

 T.A.
 Carter, Junior designed the structure.
 During its early development, the prospective retail center had gone by several names.
 SKYWAY SHOPPING CENTER morphed into the CROSSROADS SHOPPING CENTER which eventually became CROSSROADS MALL.
-Construction commenced in May 1960, the complex being dedicated on July 27, 1961.
-Charlotte Ann Thomas, "Miss Virginia 1961," cut the ceremonial ribbon.
-The 4 million dollar center was located in unincorporated Roanoke County, but was annexed into the Independent City of Roanoke in 1976.
+Construction commenced in May 1960, with the complex being dedicated on July 27, 1961.
+Charlotte Ann Thomas, "Miss Virginia 1961," cut a ceremonial ribbon.
+10,000 people visited the mall on opening day.

 In its original state, CROSSROADS MALL encompassed approximately 310,000 leasable square feet and contained twenty-eight stores and services.
 Its shopping concourse, or Tropical Garden, was 65 feet wide, 260 feet long and 25 feet high.
 This area was accented by trees, plants, fountains, reflecting pools and seating areas and was used for concerts, trade shows and sock hops.